nirmata/custom-scripts/ndp_application_migration/README.md

 This script updates catalog references for applications in the destination cluster.
 It:
 - Maps environments to catalogs
 - Updates application references to point to catalog applications
+- Handles both Git-based and non-Git applications
+- Supports various application types (standard, PVC-based)
+- Verifies and validates catalog reference updates
+- Provides detailed logging of the update process

+The script now includes improved handling for:
+- Application ID-based updates for more reliable changes
+- Complete payload with all required fields
+- Proper parent-child relationships
+- Multiple update attempts with different methods if needed
+- Verification of successful updates

 **Usage:**
 ```bash